dotnet/AspNetCore.Docs/aspnetcore/grpc/retries.md

 ### When retries are valid

-A client normally retries if the failing status code matches a configured status code and the previous number of attempts is less than the maximum attempts.
+Calls are retried if the failing status code matches a configured status code and the previous number of attempts is less than the maximum attempts.
 In certain cases it is not valid to retry a gRPC call.
 These cases occur when the call has been committed.

 A gRPC call becomes committed in two scenarios: